- Japan is home to 47 snake species, four of which are dangerous.

 Japan is a beautiful and diverse place filled with some of the most amazing animals!
 As an island chain separated from continental Asia, Japan’s wildlife has had plenty of time to develop some truly unique traits.
-When most people think of Japan, however, they don’t really consider the possibility that snakes could live among the islands.
+When most people think of Japan, however, they don’t really consider the possibility that snakes could live on the islands.
 Today, we are going to take a look at Japan and learn if there are snakes slithering around the Empire of the Rising Sun.
 Let’s get started!

 Do Snakes Live In Japan?